 the creek, just big enough for a single car.
 The JMC trail starts uphill

-Access road: The Four Bays Access road will be on your left
+nearby on both sides of the road for a few additional vehicles.
+Access road: The Forebay Access road will be on your left

 at mile 5.5, but you won't see the road or gate until you've pulled into

 the parking area.
 Look for a wide shoulder with an old log fence N39 58.764 W111 41.513.

 The ride starts by heaving your bike over the gate and ducking under the